seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ACCOUNT, not about survival.
 Without the floor, 538 of 1230 control setups received «no safe leverage»; with it, none.
 When the stop does not fit even at `L_MIN`, `moneyBelowMin` rises and the board says to take a smaller share of the account instead.

-Measured price of the rule: 22 % of control setups get lower leverage; across 3243 comparable setups on both sides there is not one case of leverage rising.
+Measured price of the rule: 22 % of control setups get lower leverage; across 3243 comparable setups on both sides not one case of leverage rising.

 ### 3.5 FDV